Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 }
 ```
 <!--
-* This should be mostly self-explanitory except for `resetThumbContact` and `updateThumbContacts`.
+* This should be mostly self-explanatory except for `resetThumbContact` and `updateThumbContacts`.
 * `updateThumbContacts` is going to be a big function with its own dedicated section, so let's skip that for now.
 * Let's explain `resetThumbContact`:
   * The way this will work is, as long as the user isn't touching their middle finger with their thumb, `resetThumbContact` will be called every frame.